zauberware/rails-devise-graphql/README.md

 ### 4. GraphQL
 [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) is a Ruby implementation of GraphQL.
 Sadly it's not 100% open source, but with the free version allows you amazing things to do.
 See the [Getting Started Guide](https://graphql-ruby.org/) and the current implementations in this project under `app/graphql/`.

+#### Schema on production
+We have disabled introspection of graphQL entry points here `app/graphql/graphql_schema.rb`.
+Remove `disable_introspection_entry_points` if you want to make the schema public accessible.

 ### 5. CORS
 Protect your app and only allow specific domains to access your API.
 Set `CLIENT_URL=` in `.env` to your prefered client.
 If you need advanced options please change the CORS settings here `config/initializers/cors.rb`.